Life and death on the seven seas – Captain Gabriel Ahlfort

 After another visit to Stralsund to collect oak timber, he was once more permitted to visit his family at home.
 He returned to Liljeholmen on 27th October 1725.
 By then, his sister Maria Catharina’s affair with Jonas Andersson had been discovered, but the first trial had yet to take place.

-Gabriel stayed for six months, and this time something interesting certainly did happen: A strong love was awakened in his young breast as he met his very young cousin Anna Brita Wetterström.
-Perhaps he was inspired by his sister’s bold insistence on having her way in love, because in total secret from everyone he actually went and proposed to her – though she was only 10 at the time – in the hope of being able to marry her the day she turned 18!
+Gabriel stayed for another six months, and this time something interesting certainly did happen: A strong love was awakened in his young breast as he met his very young cousin Anna Brita Wetterström.
+Perhaps he was inspired by his sister’s bold insistence on having her way in love, because in total secret from everyone he actually went and proposed to her – in spite of the fact that she was only 10 at the time – in the hope of being able to marry her the day she turned 18!

 27 kom jag hem.
 Och under hemmavarandet friade jag till Anna Brita Wetterström och vi trolovades, dock i lönndom, hon 10 år och jag 22 gamla.